Experiential Learning, Flexible Options

 Rashida Banerjee, Ph.D.

-Her research areas and interests are: effective assessment of young children, especially issues around diversity; inclusive intervention for young children; teacher preparation; and effective community, family and professional partnerships.
+Rashida Banerjee’s research interests include effective assessment of young children, especially issues around diversity; inclusive intervention for young children; teacher preparation; and effective community, family and professional partnerships.
 She's published numerous articles and book chapters, received several grants and presented more than 65 juried presentations at national and international conferences.
 She received the New Faculty Recognition Award from UNC's Office of Sponsored Programs in 2012.

 There is strong demand for early childhood special education teachers, with 32 percent growth predicted between 2010 and 2020 for preschool, kindergarten and elementary school teachers in Colorado.
 Growth is also strong for education administrators of preschool and childcare programs.